emeliehansson/quiz/readme.md

 # Emelie's Quiz

-I have created this quiz for the first submission in the Programming course.
+I have created this quiz for the first submission of the Programming course.
 It's a quiz where the questions are based on three different categories, at the moment.
-As a future addition I would like to add more categories and for the user to be able to choose the category with an if/else statement and have the program only displaying the questions in that category instead of how it displays the questions now.
+As a future addition I would like to add more categories and for the user to be able to choose the category with an if/else statement and have the program only displaying the questions in that category, instead of how it displays the questions now.

 I would also like to add classes and tidy up the code more, maybe having the classes in different files instead.
 As well as adding a feature of multiple choice questions.